neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 ### Heat Conduction Model

-The MOOSE heat conduction module is used to solve for energy conservation in the solid,
+The MOOSE heat conduction module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).

-!include heat_eqn.md

 The outer surface of the duct and the tops and bottoms of the pins and ducts are assumed insulated.
 At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where NekRS computes the surface temperature.